 This first joint workshop marks the Nokia Bell Labs donation to the Institut des Hautes Etudes Scientifiques.

-The workshop will include two talks which will indirectly reminisce the early years of the Bell Laboratories (now Bell Labs part of Nokia corporate) which has now a strong settlement in Paris Saclay campus.
+The workshop included two talks which indirectly reminisced the early years of the Bell Laboratories (now Bell Labs part of Nokia corporate) which has now a strong settlement in Paris Saclay campus.
 Nokia Bell Labs is among the largest and also the oldest private research laboratories in the world and maybe the only one delivering a continuous stream of impressive scientific discoveries and theoretical contributions for the whole last century.

-The second talk will be by professor Sergio Verdu of Princeton University.
+The second talk was by professor Sergio Verdu of Princeton University.
 Prof Verdu is the recipient of the Shannon Award in 2007 for his seminal contributions on information theory, in particular in data compression and transmission optimization when time and capacity are critical.
-Of course his talk will reminisce the history of the Information Theory, formulated in 1948 by Claude Shannon in Bell Labs, but his contributions bring a bridge toward the coming of the new generations of high performance wireless communications.
+Of course his talk reminisced the history of the Information Theory, formulated in 1948 by Claude Shannon in Bell Labs, but his contributions bring a bridge toward the coming of the new generations of high performance wireless communications.

 Organizers : Philippe Jacquet (Nokia – FR/Paris-Saclay), Emmanuel Ullmo IHES)